Adedoyin-Abass/Password_Manager/README.md

 ![Alt text](https://github.com/Ubuntu-Dekiru/Password_Manager/blob/main/screenshots/7.png)
 ![Alt text](https://github.com/Ubuntu-Dekiru/Password_Manager/blob/main/screenshots/8.png)

-Usage
+## Usage
 1. Run the script and enter your master password
 2. Choose to add a new password or retrieve an existing one
 3. Follow the prompts to generate or enter new password

-Security Measures
+## Security Measures
 1. Uses Fernet symmetric encryption for password storage
 2. RSA key pair for encrypting Fernet keys
 4. Salt generation for added security

-Requirements
+## Requirements
 Python and Cryptography Library

-Limitations
+## Limitations
 Please note that this password manager is a simple project and not a production-ready solution.
 It's not recommended to use this for storing sensitive information in a real-world scenario, as it lacks the complexity and robustness of established password managers.

+## Takeaway
-Takeaway: This project demonstrates the potential of cryptography in building secure applications.
+This project demonstrates the potential of cryptography in building secure applications.
 I'm proud to have completed it, and I'm excited to continue exploring the world of cybersecurity.